 The bill aims to enhance the operational efficiency of child care providers in Washington by amending existing licensing standards and introducing new provisions.
-It mandates the Department to implement a single set of licensing standards for child care and early childhood education programs, which must include minimum requirements, address quality issues, consider the needs of various types of providers, and ensure safety.
-Notably, the bill introduces specific guidelines for maximum group sizes and staff-to-child ratios, allowing for mixed-ratio time where children of different ages can be combined under certain conditions, such as maintaining the ratio for the youngest child in the group.
+It mandates the Department of Children, Youth, and Families to implement a single set of licensing standards for child care and early childhood education programs, which must include minimum requirements, rely on established quality standards, consider the unique needs of various child care providers, and ensure safety.
+Notably, the bill introduces provisions for maximum group sizes and staff-to-child ratios, allowing for mixed-ratio time where children of different ages can be combined under specific conditions.

 Statutes affected: Original bill: 43.216.255